catpea/peapod/README.md

 This script adds a new user to your system and alters system configuration.
 Run at your own risk. peapod comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable bleargh.

+The Software shall be used for Good, not Evil.